 The search results which appear that are not paid-for ads.
 They appear below the 4 paid search ads at the top of the results.
 Organic search results can also be made up of local business information, images and video results as well as featured snippets.

 A marketing strategy used to build brand awareness and gain links back to your site.
 It involves reaching out to contact the right people (people who share an interest with your business) at the right time to give your business brand awareness.
-This could be by writing a blog post or article and getting it featured on a relevant blog.
+For example, you could write a blog post and get it featured on a relevant blog.

 An algorithm created by Google to calculate/estimate the importance of a given website.